HEnquist/camilladsp/README.md

 # Configuration

 ## Devices
 Input and output devices are define in the same way.
 A device needs a type (Alsa, Pulse or File), number of channels, a device name (or file name for File), and a sample format.
-Currently supported sample formats are signed little-endian integers of 16, 24 and 32 bits (S16LE, S24LE and S32LE).
+Currently supported sample formats are signed little-endian integers of 16, 24 and 32 bits (S16LE, S24LE and S32LE) as well as floats of 32 and 64 bits (FLOAT32LE and FLOAT64LE).
+Note that PulseAudio does not support 64-bit float.
 There is also a common samplerate that decides the samplerate that everythng will run at.
 The buffersize is the number of samples each chunk will have per channel.
 The fields silence_trheshold and silence_timeout are optional and used to pause processing if the input is silent.
 The threshold is the threshold level in dB, and the level is calculated as the difference between the minimum and maximum sample values for all channels in the capture buffer.
 0 dB is full level.
 Some experimantation might be needed to find the right threshold.
-The timeout (in seconds) is for how long the signal should be silent before pausing pprocessing.
+The timeout (in seconds) is for how long the signal should be silent before pausing processing.
 Set this to zero, or leave it out, to never pause.
-Example config:
+For the special case where the capture device is an Alsa Loopback device, and the playback device another Alsa device, there is a funtion to synchronize the Loopback device to the playback device.
+This avoids the problems of buffer underruns or slowly increasing delay.
+This function requires the parameter "target_level" to be set.
+It will take some experimentation to find the right number.
+If it's too small there will be buffer underruns from time to time, and making it too large might lead to a longer input-output delay than what is acceptable.
+Suitable values are in the range 1/2 to 1 times the buffersize.
+The "adjust_period" sets the interval between corrections and is optional.
+The default is 10 seconds.

+Example config (note that parameters marked (*) can be left out to use their default values):
 ```
 devices:
   samplerate: 44100
   buffersize: 1024
-  silence_threshold: -60
+  silence_threshold: -60 (*)
-  silence_timeout: 3.0
+  silence_timeout: 3.0 (*)
+  target_level: 500 (*)
+  adjust_period: 10 (*)
   capture:
     type: Pulse
     channels: 2